jeanleecole/archive/pages/Projects/metzerott_formatted.md

 The boys were comparatively very unimportant members of the Randolph household.
 Mrs. Randolph was what is called an excellent mother, and brought up her boys very strictly, and without petting or indulgence.
 Therefore they were best described collectively, at least in her presence, where there was little to distinguish them, except that Frank had taken a line of his own in being fair and blue-eyed.
 For the rest, both were painfully shy, silent, and awkward, though well-looking and well-dressed.

 Little Louis, on the other hand, was perhaps too young to be shy, or perhaps had lived too freely and happily with his father to dread the criticism of his elders.
-At all <p class="pagenum">Begin page 109</p> events, as he sat on the doctor's kind knee, and heard of the dragon Nidhug and the beautiful Nornas, and the golden and silver fruit of the great world-tree, there was nothing in his sparkling eyes, nothing in his sweet, childish face and neat, becoming dress, to indicate that the Nornas had been otherwise than kindly disposed at his birth.
+At all <hr><p class="pagenum">Page 109</p> events, as he sat on the doctor's kind knee, and heard of the dragon Nidhug and the beautiful Nornas, and the golden and silver fruit of the great world-tree, there was nothing in his sparkling eyes, nothing in his sweet, childish face and neat, becoming dress, to indicate that the Nornas had been otherwise than kindly disposed at his birth.

 Freddy and he had taken to each other at once.